 How it works:

-Each year approximately 70 United Way volunteers will break into teams that will undergo training, then review the applications, conduct on-site visits, interview the non-profit agencies as a group, and finally, debate the best distribution of United Way funds.
-These volunteers will then make a recommendation to the United Way Board of Directors on how United Way funds should be distributed in the following year.
-If you are interested in being a part of this vital process, please contact us at firstname.lastname@example.org.
+After the applications are received, they are carefully evaluated by panels of UWNEMN volunteers.
+Each year, approximately 70 UWNEMN volunteers undergo training, review the applications, conduct on-site visits, interview the non-profit agencies (next on March 19, 2020), and finally, debate the best distribution of UWNEMN funds.
+These volunteers will then make a recommendation to the UWNEMN Board of Directors on how UWNEMN funds should be distributed.
+If you are interested in being a part of this vital process, please contact UWNEMN at email@example.com.

 What it means:

 The fund distribution review process goes beyond a review of numbers, results and data; it provides an avenue for change, where resounding messages of gaps and needs in the community can be heard.
-These reviews have often planted the seeds for new United Way programs.
+This process has often planted the seeds for new UWNEMN programs.
 As the community's needs become apparent, we are able to generate awareness and convene stakeholders and resources to address the issues.